Ads97/ai4bharat.org/content/articles/_index.md

 ---
-title: "Latest News"
+title: "Commentary Articles"
-subtitle: ""
+subtitle: "Write-ups about case-studies and reports on AI use-cases for India"
 # meta description
-description: "This is meta description"
+description: "Articles on AI for India"
 draft: false
 ---